Azure/MS-AMP/docs/getting-started/run-msamp.md

 ---

 # Run examples
 After installing MS-AMP, you can run several simple examples using MS-AMP.
+Please note that before running these commands, you need to change work directory to [examples](https://github.com/Azure/MS-AMP/tree/main/examples).

 ## MNIST
 ### 1. Run mnist using single GPU